lit/lit.dev/packages/lit-dev-content/site/guide/templates/basics.md

 html`<my-list .listItems=${this.items}></my-list>`;
 ```

 Note that the property name in this example—`listItems`—is mixed case.
-Although HTML attributes are case-insensitive, Lit preserves the case when it processes the template.
+Although HTML attributes are case-insensitive, Lit preserves the case for property bindings when it processes the template.

 ## Add event listeners